 Nebraska is one of just six states in the U.S. that employs an inheritance tax.
 Aside from this, though, the state has a fairly typical set of inheritance and intestate succession laws that mostly dictate how an estate is inherited if there is no will.
 Below we provide a comprehensive look at Nebraska inheritance laws.
-But if you want expert guidance to help with your estate planning, the SmartAsset matching tool can pair you with financial advisors in your area to tailor a strategy to your particular needs.
+But if you want guidance to help with your estate planning, SmartAsset’s free advisor matching tool can pair you with financial advisors who serve your area.

 Does Nebraska Have an Inheritance Tax or Estate Tax?